paradise-fi/RoFI/RoFILib/README.md

 * angle velocity of modules using one of the `-v`, `--velocity`, `-g` or `--angle` options
 * reconnection time / number of pictures using one of the `-t`, `--recTime`, `-e` or `--recPics` options

-You can also specify resolution (or size) of the result (on the screen or saved picture) using `-r`, `--resolution` option in format numberxnumber (e.g. 1920x1080).
-If the save option is used, you can specify magnification (`-m`, `--magnify`).
-E.g. magnification=2 and resolution=1920x1080 will create a picture with resolution 3840x2160.
+You can also specify size of the render window using `-r`, `--resolution` option in format <num>x<num> (e.g. 1920x1080).
+If the save option is used, you can specify magnification (`-m`, `--magnify`), which will enlarge the resolution of the final saved picture.
+The resolution of saved picture is resolution * magnification.
+E.g. window resolution = 1920x1080 and magnification = 2 -> result picture resolution = 3840x2160.

 You can also specify settings for camera in a separate file.
 The file can contain following lines: